A Little Help: Plot

 Dennis goes to a friend's birthday party, where he gets a body painting of the burning World Trade Center on his back.
 A kid who knew Dennis from summer camp happens to be at the party and he tells the other kids Dennis has been lying.
 Meanwhile, Laura coincidentally meets the birthday kid's mom at a gas station, and learns of the camp friend attending the party.
 Realizing the truth about Dennis' father will come out, she rushes to the party, but arriving too late to prevent the damage, finds her son sitting alone and crying, ostracized by the group.

 One night Paul and Laura happen to be in the yard together, where they smoke pot and talk.
 Paul confesses he has had a crush on Laura since school and he married Kathy just to get something similar to Laura, which turned out to be a mistake.
 Back in high school he tried to get her attention by throwing a tennis ball over the fence and asking her for "a little help" by returning the ball.
 Some days later, Laura calls Paul at work and invites him to meet her.
 She tells Paul she regrets not returning the balls back in high school, because now she feels about him like he felt about her.
 She moves away a little, he comes after her, tells her she is beautiful, and they kiss.

-As events unfold, Laura eventually has a breakthrough moment and we see her begin to take control of her own life, and the beginning of her healing and moving on.
+As events unfold, Laura eventually has a breakthrough moment and she begins to take control of her own life; the beginning of her healing and moving on.